-Divorce or the breakdown of any relationship is a painful time for all concerned.
-Our team of Family Law Solicitors will make it just that little bit easier for you…
+Divorce or the breakdown of a relationship is a painful time for all concerned.
+Our team of Family Law Solicitors will make it just that little bit easier for you.

 Family Law Advice

-Family law advice about relationships, their formation, duration and breakdown, about child arrangements and financial provision for children, and about family financial disputes.
-At Edward Harte we offer mediation and collaborative law as well as court-based processes for resolving family disputes.
+Family law advice about relationships, their formation, duration and breakdown, such as divorce, about child arrangements and financial provision for children, and about family financial disputes.
+At Edward Harte Solicitors Brighton we offer mediation and collaborative law as well as court-based processes for resolving family disputes.